garrandall/popular-music-data/tracks/i-got-the-feelin---it-s-over--gregory-abbott.md

 I got the feeling it's over (hey hey hey hey)
 The funny feeling that it's over (well well)
 I got the feeling it's over (yeah, yeah)
-The funny feeling that it's over (mmm-hmm)
+The funny feeling that it's over (mmm-hm)

 I thought we had such a love affair, baby
 Was I so wrong? is it over now, over now?